This is a preview of the content in our Greek Islands app. Get the app to:

 Temple of Aphaia

-Connections between Aégina (‘EGG-ee-na’) and Piraeus are so frequent that many islanders commute to work.
-Yet Aégina has a distinctly villagey, laid-back atmosphere.
-It has a traditional fishing fleet, a handful of beaches and good tavernas; it has the best-preserved ancient temple on any Greek island, and the basilica and tomb of one of the most popular Greek saints – in fact, many who come here are Orthodox pilgrims.
+In spite of its proximity to Athens—connections between Aégina (‘EGG-ee-na’) and Piraeus are so frequent that some islanders commute to work—Aégina has a distinctly villagey, laid-back atmosphere.
+It has a small fishing fleet, a handful of beaches and good tavernas; it has the best-preserved ancient temple on any Greek island, and the basilica and tomb of one of the most popular Greek saints – in fact, many people who come here are Orthodox pilgrims.

 Pistachio Island